top of page

 Using Tarot as a Writing Tool

-The best and highest use of a tarot deck is self-development.
 For writers, that idea extends to using tarot as a generative writing tool anywhere, anytime, to explore themes, character development, elements of plot structure, even dialogue.

 Your tarot cards are always in conversation with you.
 You can tease out your what ifs, confirm your ideas or generate new ones, get inspired by a suggestion in the cards, stumble into sudden clarity about a character's motivations or their next moves.